marissa-a-darr/project2-collab/README.md

 WHEN I am signed in to the site

+THEN I am taken to the homepage

+WHEN I click on any other links in the navigation

-THEN I see navigation links for the homepage, the dashboard, charts, expenses and the option to log out
+THEN I see navigation links for the homepage, chart, and the option to log out

 WHEN I click on the homepage option in the navigation

-THEN I am taken to the homepage presented with the expenses or the chart
+THEN I am taken to the homepage and presented with all of my monthly expenses

-WHEN I click on the expenses
+WHEN I click Paid

-THEN I am presented with each of my montly expenses including: The payment Name, Payment due date, amount, and its Bill Type
+THEN I am able to check off if monthly expense has been paid

-WHEN I click New Expense
+WHEN I click new expense

+THEN I am able to add a new monthly expense

-THEN I am presented with an option to enter a new montly expense
+THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment

-WHEN I click on the charts
+WHEN I click on the chart option in the navigation

-THEN I am able to see a chart view of my montly expenses
+THEN I am taken to the the chart page where I am presented with a diagram view of my monthly expenses

 WHEN I click on the logout option in the navigation

 THEN I am signed out of the site

-WHEN I am idle on the site for more than a set time

-THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

 ## Technologies Used